Secured transaction

-In finance, a secured transaction is a loan or a credit transaction in which the lender acquires a security interest in collateral owned by the borrower and is entitled to foreclose on or repossess the collateral in the event of the borrower's default.
+A secured transaction is a loan or a credit transaction in which the lender acquires a security interest in collateral owned by the borrower and is entitled to foreclose on or repossess the collateral in the event of the borrower's default.
 The terms of the relationship are governed by a contract, or security agreement.
-A common example would be a consumer who purchases a car on credit.
-If the consumer fails to make the payments on time, the lender will take the car and resell it, applying the proceeds of the sale toward the loan.
-Mortgages and deeds of trust are another example.
 In the United States, secured transactions in personal property (that is, anything other than real property) are governed by Article 9 of the Uniform Commercial Code (U.C.C.).

+Security interest protection in bankruptcy proceedings

+One of the main benefits of becoming a secured creditor through a secured transaction is protection during a bankruptcy proceeding.
+In the event of a bankruptcy proceeding, a secured creditor needs to file a proof of claim describing the debt and the remaining balance owed.
+In the United States the Bankruptcy Code §506(b) entitles a secured creditor with a court approved claim to accrue post-filing interest, attorney's fees, and costs on its claim when three conditions are met: